x-team/handbook/internal-projects.md

 5. You are expected to follow the dev flow that exists on any project and ensure the actions you take conform to our existing standards and methodologies.

+6. If we receive feedback that you are not performing up to X-Team's standards and expectations \(see above\) after multiple Sprints of performance, you will be removed from the project and likely not considered for future opportunities with X-Team partners.

-6. If you ever need to take time off, please inform the project's team lead or project manager.
+7. If you ever need to take time off, please inform the project's team lead or project manager.